awlondon/d9l294il0oqy-dqr3/docs/archive/01_business-model/02_value_proposition.md

 For parents:

-> **“A membership-based café where your toddler plays happily with others while you actually get work done.”**
+> **“A membership-based cafe where your toddler plays happily with others while you actually get work done.”**

 For franchisees:

-> **“A play café concept engineered for remote-work families, with a proven flagship, strong brand, and franchisor support.”**
+> **“A play cafe concept engineered for remote-work families, with a proven flagship, strong brand, and franchisor support.”**